-\mathbf{O}

-Federal Information Processing Standards

-(FIPS) Publications Federal Information

-Security Management Act of 2002 (FISMA)

-Homeland Security Presidential Directive

-(HSPD-12)

-National Institute of Standards and Technology (NIST) Special Publications

-Office of Management and Budget (OMB) Circular A-123, Management's Responsibility for Internal Control

-Office of Management and Budget (OMB) Circular A-130, Appendix III, Management of Federal Information Resources

-Office of Management and Budget (OMB) Memo M-06-16, Protection of Sensitive Agency Information, June 23, 2006

-Office of Management and Budget (OMB) Memo M-07-16, Memorandum for the Heads of Executive Departments and Agencies May 22, 2007

-Office of Management and Budget (OMB) Memo M-07-17, Safeguarding Against and Responding to the Breach of Personally Identifiable Information, May 22, 2007

-Privacy Act of 1974

-(THE REST OF THIS PAGE HAS BEEN LEFT BLANK INTENTIONALLY)
+- Federal Information Processing Standards (FIPS) Publications - Federal Information Security Management Act of 2002 (FISMA) - o Homeland Security Presidential Directive (HSPD-12) - National Institute of Standards and Technology (NIST) Special Publications - Office of Management and Budget (OMB) Circular A-123, Management's Responsibility for Internal Control - Office of Management and Budget (OMB) Circular A-130, Appendix III, Management of Federal Information Resources - Office of Management and Budget (OMB) Memo M-06-16, Protection of Sensitive Agency Information, June 23, 2006 - Office of Management and Budget (OMB) Memo M-07-16, Memorandum for the Heads of Executive Departments and Agencies May 22, 2007 - Office of Management and Budget (OMB) Memo M-07-17, Safeguarding Against and Responding to the Breach of Personally Identifiable Information, May 22, 2007 - o Privacy Act of 1974, as amended

-- 9. Frequently Asked Questions (Click links for answers or additional information) - Q: What is a breach of data?
-A: Refer also to Security Breach, Security Incident, and Security Violation. - 2.
+9. Frequently Asked Questions (Click links for answers or additional information)

+- 1. Q: What is a breach of data? - A: Refer to Security Breach, Security Incident, and Security Violation. - 2.
 Q: What is employee browsing? - A: Requests for or queries of SSA-provided information for purposes not related to the performance of official job duties - 3.
+Q: Okay, so the EIEP submitted the SDP.
+Can SSA schedule the Onsite

+Review?

-Q: Okay, so the SDP was submitted.
-Can the Onsite Review be scheduled now? - A: Refer to Scheduling the Onsite Review. - 4.
-Q: What is a "Permission Module"? - A: A utility or subprogram within an application, which automatically enforces the relationship of a request for or query of SSA-provided information to an authorized process or transaction before initiating a transaction.
+A: Refer to Scheduling the Onsite Review.

+4. Q: What is a "Permission Module?"

+A: A utility or subprogram within an application, which automatically enforces the relationship of a request for or query of SSA-provided information to an authorized process or transaction before initiating a transaction.
 For example, if requests for verification of an SSN for issuance of a driver's license happens automatically from within a state driver's license application.
-The System will not allow a user to request information from SSA unless the EIEP's client system contains a record of the subject individual's SSN. - 5.
-Q: What is meant by Screen Scraping? - A: Screen scraping is normally associated with the programmatic collection of visual data from a source.
+The System will not allow a user to request information from SSA unless the EIEP's client system contains a record of the subject individual's SSN.

+5. Q: What "Screen Scraping?"

+A: Screen scraping is normally associated with the programmatic collection of visual data from a source.
 Originally, screen scraping referred to the practice of reading text data from a computer display terminal's screen.
 This involves reading the terminal's memory through its auxiliary port, or by connecting the terminal output port of one computer system to an input port on another.
 The term screen scraping is synonymous with the term bidirectional exchange of data.